gitover22/CaptchaNetTrainer/README.md

 - add a visualization module allows users to visualize the parameters using visualization tools, etc.

 ## attention
-- Console interaction, you can choose diyCNN,ResNet etc.
+- console interaction, you can choose diyCNN,ResNet etc.
-- The dataset has high complexity and contains noise, curve and other interference information.
+- the dataset has high complexity and contains noise, curve and other interference information.
-- The project is not yet complete and there are multiple directions for optimization.
+- the project is not yet complete and there are multiple directions for optimization.